 Guys ghost women for many different reasons.
 Some are valid and some are just excuses.
 My number one tip is to just let it go.
 Don’t be confrontational or crazy (even though guys make you crazy sometimes).
 It’s all a part of life at the end of the day.

 So, have you ever been ghosted before?
 Doesn’t it suck?
 Share your stories down in the comments!

-If you like these types of posts or looking for more pieces that will make you think, click here.
+Make sure to follow Girl In Gamba on Facebook, Instagram, Twitter, Pinterest, and Bloglovin!
+As always, if you like these types of posts or if you are looking for more pieces that will make you think, click here.